-THE DETAILS: People who are not familiar with spacesuit technology are sometimes puzzled by the idea of maintaining a comfortable temperature inside a thick, bulky insulating suit that is in the vacuum of space and goes from being exposed to full sunlight to standing in total shadow, with consequent extreme temperature variations.
+THE DETAILS: People who are not familiar with spacesuit technology are sometimes puzzled by the idea of maintaining a comfortable temperature inside a thick, bulky insulating suit that is in the vacuum of space and goes from being exposed to full sunlight to being in total shadow, with consequent extreme temperature variations.
 A vacuum would seem to be an almost perfect insulation into which it might appear impossible to dump excess heat.
 It obviously rules out the use of a compressor like those used in air-conditioning units.

 Yet Russian and American astronauts have been performing spacewalks since the 1960s and have since been joined by astronauts of many other countries, so clearly there must be a technology that allows to keep an astronaut cool in a vacuum, otherwise one would have to claim that every spacewalk ever made was faked (and still is, since spacewalks are routine events on the International Space Station).

-The heated water then entered a heat exchanger, located inside the suit’s backpack (Figure 8-10), where it released its heat to a water reserve of approximately four liters (8.5 pounds), which was increased to 5.2 liters (11.5 pounds) in later moonwalks.
+The heated water then entered a heat exchanger, located inside the suit’s backpack (Figure 8.10-3), where it released its heat to a water reserve of approximately four liters (8.5 pounds), which was increased to 5.2 liters (11.5 pounds) in later moonwalks.